 The secret to achieving success is to set attainable goals.
 To achieve those goals, the first step is to break them down, step by step…mini goals if you will, so you’re never overwhelmed but always moving forward.
 Proper goal setting will increase your chance of success, and will help maximize all the hard work you put in.
 The beauty of this concept is that it easily translates to every-day life.
-To read more and set goals for your marathon.
+To read more and set goals for your marathon click the below link.

 Creating a Plan

 Once you have your goals and an outline of what needs to be done, this page allows you to choose or create a training plan that is tailored to your needs and schedule.
 There will be added discussion on how to adapt and use backup plans if plans go awry.